Informatievlaanderen/OSLOthema-hulpEnDienstverleningAanGedetineerden/notes.md

 Decision: new property.

-#### annulatie reden
+#### beschrijving

-- Nothing in schema.org
+- dcterms:description
-- Nothing via LOV
+  - This one is used for all descriptions in OSLO I've seen so far.

-Decision: new property.
+Decision: use dcterms:description

 #### infrastructuur